META-Energy/data/README.md

 #### Full text assessment and coding

-Studies were assessed based on a set of predefined eligibility criteria, which are described in detail in the pre-analysis plan (PAP), documented at https://osf.io/zdche.
+Studies were assessed based on a set of predefined eligibility criteria, which are described in detail in the [pre-analysis plan](https://osf.io/zdche).
 Furthermore, at this stage we classified the reasons for final study exclusion into nine categories.
 If a study fulfilled all inclusion criteria, it was retained for data extraction.
 Cases of uncertainty during the screening or extraction process were discussed regularly within the research group to ensure consistent interpretation and application of the inclusion criteria.
 As part of this process, a set of variables was extracted for each price elasticity estimate, including information on the energy source, the sector, the estimation method, and the time horizon of the elasticity, among others.
 Due to time constraints, it was not possible to screen all potentially relevant studies.
 The screening phase took place between May 2023 and February 2024.
 During this period, a total of 1,341 studies were screened, of which 920 were excluded based on the eligibility criteria.
-An overview of the studies that were excluded based on the predefined exclusion criteria can be found in study_sets_ALL .
+An overview of the studies that were excluded based on the predefined exclusion criteria can be found in [study_sets_ALL.xlsx](data/database_search/processed/post_abstract_screening/study_sets_ALL.xlsx).
 421 studies fulfilled our eligibility criteria and provided a total of 4,974 elasticity estimates used in the final dataset.

 #### Quality concerns